 Alternating ice and heat is often an effective way to combat back pain, so be sure to bring something that can provide warmth for your back.

 - Right before you leave, fill up a hot water bottle that you can place on your back.
 Refill your water bottle when you make bathroom breaks at rest stops.

-- Buy a heating pad with an electrical car adapter you can plug into the cigarette lighter.
+- Buy a heating pad with an electrical car adapter you can plug into the cigarette lighter or dash outlet.

 - Gear up with other heating options, like warm gel packs and heat wraps.
-ThermaCare heat wrap can be used to deliver low level heat to your back for several hours.
+ThermaCare heat wraps can be used to deliver low-level heat to your back for several hours.

 - Get out of your car to stretch and work the hamstrings.
 You should stretch your hamstrings twice a day when dealing with low back pain.